sovrin-foundation/libsovtoken/doc/data_structures.md

 ## method: parse_get_utxo_response_handler
 ### inputs:
-version 1, it will change
+version 1, it will change in a later version.
 resp_json
 ```json
 {